 When it comes to sex or sexual health, we have heard a number of myths.
-From the “pull-out” method to usage of double condoms, we hear it all.
-The World Health Organization (WHO) estimates that 1 million Sexually Transmitted Diseases (STIs) are acquired worldwide each day.
+From the “pull-out” method to the usage of double condoms, we hear it all.
+The World Health Organization (WHO) estimates that 1 million Sexually Transmitted Diseases (STDs) are acquired worldwide each day.
 The number may be high but the individuals talking about it are equally less.
 This unwillingness to speak openly about sexual health can breed misinformation.
 Yes, the internet is informative, but may not be trustworthy.

 Increasing understanding of sexual health helps people make informed, safe decisions.
 Here, on The Fitness India Show, we take the initiative to bring out common myths associated with sexual health.